citizenfx/natives/NETWORK/SetEntityLocallyInvisible.md

 void SET_ENTITY_LOCALLY_INVISIBLE(Entity entity);
 ```

-Makes the provided entity visible for yourself for the current frame.
+Sets the provided entity not visible for yourself but visible to others, for the current frame.

 ## Parameters
 * **entity**: